carbon-language/carbon-lang/llvm/docs/MemTagSanitizer.rst

 ==============

 See `HardwareAssistedAddressSanitizer`_ for a general overview of a tag-based approach to memory safety.
-MemTagSanitizer followes a similar implementation strategy, but with the tag storage (shadow) provided by the hardware.
+MemTagSanitizer follows a similar implementation strategy, but with the tag storage (shadow) provided by the hardware.